sarazm2000/NoteApp/README.md

-# grpc_tutorial
+# Design a cache using Golang

-### In this tutorial, we build a basic API using gRPC and protobufs in Go
+### In this project, we build a basic CACHE using gRPC and protobufs in Go

 ## Run `go run main.go` to run the app, run `go build main.go` to build an executable file.